LogoCentral User Management

 Logging in for the first time

-1Enter the IP address and the port of the Central User Management server into the browser
+1Enter the IP address and the port of the Central User Management-Server into the browser:

-Central User Management is opened
+• Central User Management opens.

-2Log in using the standard login details:
+2Log in using the default login details:

-User: admin
+• User: admin

-Password: Admin123!!
+• Password: Admin123!!

 Logging in for the first time

-1Enter the IP address and the port of the Central User Management server into the browser
+1Enter the IP address and the port of the Central User Management-Server into the browser:

-Central User Management is opened
+• Central User Management opens.

-2Log in using the standard login details:
+2Log in using the default login details:

-User: admin
+• User: admin

-Password: Admin123!!
+• Password: Admin123!!

 Adding an administrator